 Pan Ayrshire information on Supporting People at Risk of Forced Marriage

-Useful guidance and assistance for practitioners dealing with people trafficking can be found in the Violence Against Women Information Booklet - Human Trafficking.
+Useful guidance and assistance for practitioners dealing with people trafficking can be found in the East Ayrshire Violence Against Women Partnership web pages.

 We have also developed Practitioners Briefing Notes.
 You can find more reading material on the Adult Protection Publications page.